-Height 1m standard fascia height and up to 2m (use pre-selected cropped images - citations not required)
+Height 1m standard fascia height and up to 2m (use pre-selected cropped images - citations not required).
+Only include the 'from the archives' panel when a site fence is not provided.

 Ground level hoarding (Type-A hoarding and site fence of Type-B hoarding)